arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 Firstly, I plotted a sample image of each class in the data set.
 It is a good idea to know how each traffic sign looks like, especially when we want to find sample images from the web to test our neural network:
 <img src="./writeupimages/images_each_class.png" alt="Traffic sign each class" /><br>
+For reference of the class to sign type mapping, please refer to: ...

+It is a good idea to know the distribution of our dataset for each class so we can detect and remedy class imabalanced issues .
 Here is a histogram of amount of data in the training set for each class:
 <img src="./writeupimages/histogram_train.png" alt="Traffic sign each class" /><br>
+As can be seen there is an imbalance amount of data point between different classes.
+Max amount of data for the training set is 2010 and min amount of data is 180 - this is a huge gap.
+Class imbalances can cause the classifier to overfit on the classes with the most data points.
+To remedy this issue, we will augment our data, especially for classes with low data count  (refer X for more details) [insert lecture]

+Now lets look at the histogram distribution of the data for the validation and test set:

 Here is a histogram of amount of data in the validation set for each class:
 <img src="./writeupimages/histogram_validation.png" alt="Traffic sign each class" /><br>
 Here is a histogram of amount of data in the testing set for each class:
 <img src="./writeupimages/histogram_test.png" alt="Traffic sign each class" /><br>
-By plotting a histogram of number of data point for each class, we can see an imbalance amount of data point between different classes.
-Max amount of data for the training set is 2010 and min amount of data is 180, this is a huge gap.
-Class imbalances can cause... [insert lecture]

-Max amount of data for the training set is 2010 and min amount of data is 180, this is a huge gap.
-Class imbalances can cause... [insert lecture]

-and the distribution is very similar for the training set, validation set, and test set.
+and the distribution is very similar for the training set, validation set,  test set.

 Note that the fact that the training set & test set has similar distribution of data per class means that the class imbalance might not have that severe of an effect for tst set accuracy, as the least data class wo't be tested that much.